-A firefighter was injured when he fell through the floor of the home in the 6000 block of Muncaster Mill Road.
+A of the home in the 6000 block of Muncaster Mill Road.

 “It was purely accidental,” Assistant Chief Scott Graham said.
 The ranch-style home was “dark and smoky” and the firefighter stepped around a barrier and into a hole in the first floor that had been marked, Graham said.